MirjamElad/ADAX-Vanilla-Vue-React/README.md

 **Implementation Overview**_(Code in: "./src/")_

 **State & logic** _(Code in: "./src/state.ts")_: Define the app's state & the functions query or change that state!
 It also holds the rules of the app.
-Both this state and the functions to query and mutate it are used by all UI components described below!
+Both this state and the functions to query and mutate it are used by all UI components described below.

 **Vanilla code** _(Code in: "./src/main.tsx")_: Contains the Vanilla code for the result panel and sets both React and Vue.